-Another procedure that commonly accompanies a spinal stenosis operation is a spinal fusion, also called a stabilization surgery.
-This is a procedure that uses rods or screws to hold vertebrae together for increased spine support.
-While it can be effective, it can also cause new back pain and other problems.
-And, like all traditional neck and back surgeries, spinal fusion involves risk of infection, lengthy recovery periods, hospital stays, and the possibility of infection.
+Another procedure that commonly accompanies a spinal stenosis operation is a traditional spinal fusion, also called a stabilization surgery.
+This is a procedure that uses rods or screws to hold vertebrae together for increased spinal support.
+While it can be effective, the invasive incision and muscle detachment to reach the spine can result in excessive scar tissue, which sometimes prevents the fusion from taking hold in the spine.

 Minimally invasive options for a spinal stenosis operation

 For patients seeking a safer and effective alternative to traditional open spine surgery,^ treatment options are available at Laser Spine Institute.
 Our minimally invasive procedures can relieve pressure on the spinal nerves and increase spine stability with minimal recovery time, less risk of complication^ and small incisions.
 That is because our board-certified surgeons+ are able to access the spine without disrupting the surrounding muscles or soft tissue.

 We offer minimally invasive decompression surgery, which includes the removal of a small portion of the spine that is compressing a nerve root in the spinal canal, and minimally invasive stabilization surgery, which removes an entire damaged disc or vertebra and replaces it with an artificial disc or bone graft.
 If you have been diagnosed with spinal stenosis and an operation has been recommended, you may want to contact us to find out how we can help you find relief from neck and back pain.